theunknown10/discord-guild-unlocker/README.md

 ## How to use?
 > [!IMPORTANT]
 > 1. User selects the interface language.
-> 2. The user is prompted to link his/her Discord profile to the application for further work
+> 2. The user is prompted to link his/her Discord profile to the application for further work.
-> 3. The user is prompted to select the Discord.exe process
+> 3. The user is prompted to select the Discord.exe process.
 > 4. The script will close the Discord process.
 > 5. After the script is finished, it will start Discord.
 >